mimblewimble/grin/doc/switch_commitment.md

 (and the other way around).

-### Considerations for crytpocurrencies:
+### Considerations for cryptocurrencies

-Which roles play these properties in the design of cryptocurrencies?
+Which roles do these properties play in the design of cryptocurrencies?

 **Hidingness**:
-In privacy oriented cryptocurrencies like Grin commitment schemes are used to secure the contents of transactions.
-The sender commits to an amount of coins he sends, but for the general public the concrete amount (and also the information who the sender is) should remain private (protected by the _hidingness_ property of the commitment scheme).
+In privacy oriented cryptocurrencies like Grin, commitment schemes are used to secure the contents of transactions.
+The sender commits to an amount of coins he sends, but for the general public the concrete amount should remain private (protected by the _hidingness_ property of the commitment scheme).

 **Bindingness**:
 At the same time no transaction creator should ever be able to change his commitment to a different transaction amount later in time.
-(If this would be possible, an attacker could spend more coins than previously were commited to in an UTXO (unspent transaction output) and therefore inflate coins out of thin air.
-Even worse, as the amounts are hidden, this could happen undetected.)
+If this would be possible, an attacker could spend more coins than previously committed to in an UTXO (unspent transaction output) and therefore inflate coins out of thin air.
+Even worse, as the amounts are hidden, this could go undetected.

 So there is a valid interest in having both of these properties always secured and never be violated.

-Even with the intent being that both of these properties will hold for the lifetime of a cryptocurrency, still a choice has to be made which commitment scheme to use.
+Even with the intent being that both of these properties will hold for the lifetime of a cryptocurrency, still a choice has to be made about which commitment scheme to use.

 #### A hard choice?

 Which one of these two properties needs to be _perfectly_ safe and for which one it would be sufficient to be _computationally_ safe?
-Or in other words: in case of disaster, if the commitment scheme unexpectedly gets broken, which one of the two properties should be valued higher?
+Or in other words: in case of a disaster, if the commitment scheme unexpectedly gets broken, which one of the two properties should be valued higher?
 Economical soundness (no hidden inflation possible) or ensured privacy (privacy will be preserved)?